samanazadi1996/Sam.CleanArchitecture/Documents/Localization.md

 ```
 Execution Steps:

-1. Use Localization Settings:
+1. Use Localization Settings
     * The localization settings are applied to the `RequestLocalizationMiddleware`.

-2. Return IApplicationBuilder:
+2. Return IApplicationBuilder
     * The method returns `IApplicationBuilder`, enabling the use of localization settings at the application level.